Salary Appeals Process

 To be submitted by the dean:

-For consideration in 2024, the faculty member must submit their appeal to the Office of Faculty Affairs at facultyaffairs@syr.edu by November 1, 2024 (use subject line: Salary Appeal Submission).
-Faculty salary appeals submitted for PFSAC review by November 1st will be reviewed at a PFSAC meeting convened by the Associate Provost for Faculty Affairs before the end of the Fall 2024 semester.
+For consideration in AY2025-26, any faculty member whose appeal reaches the PFSAC (Step 4) must submit that appeal to the Office of Faculty Affairs at facultyaffairs@syr.edu by November 1, 2025 (use subject line: Salary Appeal Submission).
+Any appeals submitted for PSFAC review after November 1st, 2025, will not be reviewed until the Fall 2026 semester.

 Step 5: Final decision from the Provost